 Steve Rogers, a rejected military soldier, transforms into Captain America after taking a dose of a "Super-Soldier serum".
 But being Captain America comes at a price as he attempts to take down a war monger and a terrorist organization.

 As Scott Lang balances being both a superhero and a father, Hope van Dyne and Dr. Hank Pym present an urgent new mission that finds the Ant-Man fighting alongside The Wasp to uncover secrets from their past.

-Arthur Curry, half human half from Atlantis, goes on a trip of a lifetime.
-Not only does this adventure compel him to come to terms with his real identity, but it also forces him to discover whether he is entirely worthy of fulfilling his own destiny: becoming a king.Written by
+Arthur Curry (Jason Momoa), half human-half Atlantean, goes on a trip of a lifetime.
+Not only does this adventure compel him to come to terms with his real identity, but it also forces him to discover whether he is entirely worthy of fulfilling his own destiny: becoming a King.Written by

 Jules Verne once wrote: "Put two ships in the open sea, without wind or tide... they will come together".
 That's how my parents met: like two ships destined for each other.

 The Warner Brothers and DC Comics logos are underwater.
 See more »